Awia00/Intelligent-Systems-Programming/Exercises/Exercises-09/Mandatory06.md

 Describe in words a polynomial time algorithm that can find a solution to an arbitrary binary CSP where the constraint graph forms a tree.

+    bool hasChanged = true;
+    while(not solved)
+        hasChanged = false
         foreach domain in D
             foreach constraint of domain
-        remove variable from domain if not in constraint
+                if variable of domain not in constraint remove variable
+                    hasChanged = false
+            // now arc consistent.
+        foreach constraint in C
+            foreach domain of constraint
+                if constraint has variable not in domain remove constraint
+                    hasChanged = false

+    Choose value for first variable and traverse the all subtrees and update domains according to the new domain